 Diet and arthritis

-Dietary issues which increase inflammation:
+Dietary features which increase inflammation:

-Dietary issues to reduce chronic inflammation:
+Dietary measures which reduce chronic inflammation:

-- Eat more fruit and vegetables
+- Eating more fruit and vegetables

-Particular benefits of polyphenol rich foods.
+Particular benefits of polyphenol-rich foods

 - Antioxidant properties, which protect the joint from oxidative damage [Giovannucci, Hanninen]

 - Direct anti-apoptotic effects on chondrocytes, reducing cartilage degeneration [Shen].